Make Science Exciting with These Plant Activities for Your Preschoolers

 As you examine plants and seeds, you can talk about life cycles.
 All living things go through stages of life.
 A green bean plant starts as a seed, progresses to seed with root, then to a seedling, a plant, a flowering plant, and finally, green beans are produced.

-Plants start out as seeds, so it is always fun to study seeds.
+Plants start as seeds, so when studying the world of plants, it is always fun to study seeds.

 Study Seeds